-- 1. Produce real-time targeting guidance derived from the ECMWF and possibly HWRF models that can be used to design optimal aircraft flight tracks for improving TC track, intensity, and structure. - 2.
-Design aircraft missions that sample of model sensitive regions with GPS dropsondes. - 3.
+- 1. Produce real-time targeting guidance derived from the ECMWF, GEFS, and possibly HAFS models that can be used to design optimal aircraft flight tracks for improving TC track, intensity, and structure.
+Utilize the NRL COAMPS-TC adjoint sensitivity when available as part of TCRI to provide additional targeting guidance. - 2.
+Design aircraft missions that sample model sensitive regions with GPS dropsondes. - 3.
 Explore options for conducting data denial experiments to assess the impact of Synoptic Flow GPS dropsondes on model forecasts of track, intensity, and structure.